This blog may contain affiliate links. Read our disclosure policy for more info.

 Not only do you get a Jumping Croc tour with Pat, but he also speaks some local Aboriginal language to the birds which have them flying around the boat as if he were some sort of bird whisperer!
 Pat is truly a unique touch to a Jumping Croc Cruise from Darwin.

-Price
+The Price

-Are Darwin Jumping Croc Cruises Safe?
+Is this Jumping Croc Cruise Safe?

 Crocodiles are really strange, during my tours they almost don’t even look at you.
 They fixate on the chicken and that’s it!
+So as long as you follow your guide’s safety instructions, you will be ok!

-Will I always see Crocs?
+Will I Always See Crocs?

 This is nature, it’s not a zoo.
 However, with a large number of crocodiles in the Adelaide River, it’s likely you will see a croc.